 You may use and publish clip art, images, music, etc. as per the specified terms of usage, but may not sell or distributed to a 3rd party.
 Royalty-free packages, collections, images or photos are not public domain.
 The creator retains copyright and all terms of usage must be followed when using these royalty free packages, collections, images, photos, music, and so on.

-While the job will stop accepting new auditions on this date, it is not necessarily when the client wishes to make a decision on hiring.
-Many clients select a short audition time frame to narrow down the number of responses they receive.
-Some clients also wish to see how quickly talent are able to record an audition and reply as turnaround time is often a consideration when hiring.
+While the job will stop accepting new responses on this date, it is not necessarily when the client wishes to make a decision on hiring.
+Many clients select a short response time frame to narrow down the number of responses they receive.

 The client can choose to close their posting at any time.
-If you find a job has stopped accepting auditions ahead of the deadline, it is either because the client has made a change or, less commonly, Voices.com had to shut the job down (see below).
+If you find a job has stopped accepting responses ahead of the deadline, it is either because the client has made a change or, less commonly, Voices had to shut the job down (see below).

 A status of Deciding may be applied by the client ahead of their posted Response Deadline, if they have received enough auditions or need to "turn off" submissions for some other reason.

-If a job is Cancelled or will not be moving forward, a client may close the project so that talent do not waste valuable time in auditioning for a "dead' project.
+If a job is Cancelled or will not be moving forward, a client may close the project so that talent do not waste valuable time responding.
 You may see a Cancelled status appear instead.